 - Jackson Hole Town Square, and take a picture at the Antler Arch!

 Horseback riding was on our list, but we didn’t sign up soon enough.
-I highly recommend if you want to do this, sign up quickly.
+I highly recommend if you want to do this, sign up quickly and purchase tickets ahead of time.
 We weren’t sure of our itinerary (our timing changed a bit while we were there) so we couldn’t reserve in advance, but if you can, definitely do so.
 There are lots of options, with different pricing, ages that can go, and lengths, and I think there’s something for just about everyone.
 It’s our one regret!

 Jackson Hole is just such a fun town to walk around, eat yummy food, and soak up the Western feel.
 The mountains, fresh air, and friendly people make for the perfect day or evening.

 The Grand Tetons are absolutely stunning, and you don’t want to miss spending time in the mountains.
 There are many hiking trails for a variety of abilities, length, and time.

 We mapped out our trip ahead of time, and booked hotels or an Airbnb/VRBO at each stop.
 I would suggest that you also secure lodging as soon as you know about your trip, because they can fill up quickly, especially if you are traveling in the summer.
 Traveling in the winter through Yellowstone can be tricky because of the weather, and most of the entrances and roads are often closed.

 If you’re spending several days up to a week in Yellowstone, and don’t want to have to drive as much during the day, you could consider staying at different entrances.
 Cody, Wyoming is closest to the east entrance, and actually has the shortest drive compared to the others.
 It’s known to be a more budget-friendly option.
 Staying on end of the park for half the time, then staying on the other end for the rest of the time, before continuing on your journey would save time, since the park is so large.